 It's that time again and I highly suggest joining in.
 Not only will you be a part of a great community learning new products but you'll get the chance to offer your input into the direction.

-vSphere Beta Program Overview We are excited to announce the upcoming VMware vSphere Beta Program.
 This program enables participants to help define the direction of the most widely adopted industry-leading virtualization platform.
-Folks who want to participate in the program can now indicate their interest by filling out this simple form.
 The vSphere team will grant access to the program to selected candidates in stages.
 This vSphere Beta Program leverages a private Beta community to download software and share information.
-We will provide discussion forums, webinars, and service requests to enable you to share your feedback with us.
+VMware will provide discussion forums, webinars, and service requests to enable you to share your feedback.

 You can expect to download, install, and test vSphere Beta software in your environment or get invited to try new features in a VMware hosted environment.
-All testing is free-form and we encourage you to use our software in ways that interest you.
-This will provide us with valuable insight into how you use vSphere in real-world conditions and with real-world test cases, enabling us to better align our product with your business needs. shadow-table
+All testing is free-form and you are encouraged to use the software in ways that interest you.
+This will provide VMware with valuable insight into how you use vSphere in real-world conditions and with real-world test cases, enabling them to better align with your business needs.

 Some of the many reasons to participate in this beta opportunity: